sst/guide/_chapters/deploy-the-apis.md

 layout: post
 title: Deploy the APIs
 date: 2017-01-04 00:00:00
-description: Use the serverless deploy command to deploy to AWS Lambda and API Gateway using the Serverless Framework.
-We can also test our serverless API backend that is using Cognito User Pool as an authorizer with the aws cognito-idp admin-initiate-auth command.
+description: Use the “serverless deploy” command to deploy to AWS Lambda and API Gateway using the Serverless Framework.
+Running this command will display the list of deployed API endpoints and the AWS region it was deployed to.
 context: backend
 code: backend_full
 comments_id: 28